Thorne

 Our View

 The product makes sense when magnesium glycinate is the intended form and a lower per-capsule dose is useful.
-It is less compelling if someone wants a highly verified athlete-facing product or a single-serving high-dose format.
+NSF Contents Certified materially improves the trust case, even though the product still is not the same thing as an athlete-facing NSF Certified for Sport supplement or a single-serving high-dose format.

-The main advantage is not novelty.
-It is that the product uses a well-tolerated magnesium form without turning the formula into a blend.
+The main advantage is that it aims at tolerance without diluting the formula into a broader blend.

 Each capsule provides 120 mg of magnesium as magnesium glycinate.
 That is not a high single-capsule dose, but it gives the product useful flexibility.
 The dose can fit situations where someone wants to adjust intake gradually rather than commit to a larger serving all at once.

 This is a coherent magnesium product.
-Its value is form quality and dose control, not a complicated formulation story.
+Its value is form quality, dose control, and a stronger public verification signal than most magnesium glycinate capsules in the market.